CSML-by-Clevy/csml-engine/README.md

 * Text-only, expressive syntax, easy to learn and develop complex chatbot scenarios with
 * Rich and extensible conversational components such as Carousel, Image, Video, Button, Card, Input, Calendar...
 * Built-in short-term and long-term memory slots: no more complex state machine boilerplate
-* Portable, fast, and easy to deploy: it only requires a MongoDB database (or AWS account for serverless version)
+* Portable, fast, and easy to deploy: it only requires a standard MongoDB, PostgreSQL or SQLite database
-* Vibrant community of over 10,000 active CSML developers
+* Vibrant community of over 20,000 active CSML developers

 ## Example